 Digitally Delivered Teaching and Learning Materials

-In order to provide students with equitable access to digital learning materials, the Santa Barbara Unified School District will begin working to provide an iPad to all students in grades 4 through 12 to use during the school year.
-Using lessons learned from a four year iPad pilot at three of the district’s elementary sites as well as our alternative high school, we will begin issuing devices devices to students in August of 2017.
-Deployment will take two years to complete.
+In order to provide students with equitable access to digital learning materials, the Santa Barbara Unified School District provides an iPad to all students in grades 4 through 12.
+This initiative uses lessons we learned from a four-year iPad pilot at three of the district’s elementary sites as well as our alternative high school.

-The iPads that are distributed to students will be managed by the district.
+Student iPads are managed by the district.
 Students will only have access to apps that have been requested by teachers and are educational in nature.
-Some limited exceptions may be made for entertainment apps like Netflix.
-Messaging and other features that may serve to distract from the primary purpose of using the device as an educational tool will be disabled.
-Teachers will have the ability to control each device in their classroom through an easy to use interface.
-This interface will allow teachers to view what students are working on while in their classroom, lock the screen of one or more devices, lock students into a single app and place students into groups.
+Some limited exceptions may be made for entertainment apps such as Netflix.
+Messaging and other features that may serve to distract from the primary purpose of using the device as an educational tool are disabled.
+Teachers have the ability to control each student device in their classroom through an easy-to-use interface, which allows teachers to view what students are working on while in their classroom, lock the screen of one or more devices, and lock students into a single app.

 Collection and Partnership

-At the end of each school year, student iPads will be collected, cleaned, and wiped of their content in preparation for fall distribution.
-Students will not receive the same iPad from year to year.
-Families wishing to keep their student’s iPad from year to year can choose to participate in our techEQUITY Partnership Program (TEPP).
-Our TEPP program allows families to purchase their student’s iPad by making small, interest free, payments of approximately $12 per month for 36 months.
-TEPP iPads are managed in the same way as non-TEPP iPads with the previously noted exception that students keep the same iPad for three years and get to take it home over the summer months.
+Students may keep their iPad during summer vacation and iPads will be replaced in a four-year rotation.
+Families wishing to purchase their student’s iPad may choose to participate in our techEQUITY Partnership Program (TEPP).
+TEPP allows families to purchase their student’s iPad by making small, interest free, payments of approximately $12 per month for 36 months.
+TEPP iPads are managed in the same way as non-TEPP iPads.
 Once all payments have been made, the iPad is the family’s to keep and is removed from district management.
 No credit check or bank account is needed to participate in TEPP.